 International Car Licenses may be obtained in Victoria by visiting your local RACV office with your current Australian license, and paying a small fee.
 Contact RACV or VicRoads (if not in Vic, try your state transport authority) for more information.
 This is recommended if planning to drive or ride a scooter in Indonesia.

-If you are hiring a vehicle while in Indonesia, have your license organised, and take care when starting out, moped’s can be a great way to zip around the tourist areas of Bali, and certainly gives a freedom not enjoyed through other forms of transport.
+If you are hiring a vehicle while in Indonesia, have your license organised, and take care when starting out (a very good idea to stick close to your hotel and ride / drive slowly for the first few days you try), moped’s can be a great way to zip around the tourist areas of Bali, and certainly gives a freedom not enjoyed through other forms of transport.

 Note: Commonwealth Bank and ANZ Bank are opening an increasing number of branches in Indonesia at present, so many ATMs and branches are available in various cities in case you need to go into a bank while in Indonesia.

 Most ATMs give Indonesian Rupiah only, and many with Rp.50,000 notes as the largest denomination.
 If you need to carry a lot of cash (not generally advisable, AUD$100 is a lot of money in Indonesia) then you may want to think about where you’ll store it (ie money belt etc).

 If using money changers in Indonesia, it’s best to use larger more reputable places to do this.
 If travelling to Bali, the money changer immediately adjacent to McDonalds in Kuta Square is a reputable place to change money, as are the Kuta Central Money Exchange outlets – their logo looks like this: